SNAPSHOT-India stocks, bonds, rupee, swap, call at 0425 GMT

 --------------

-The partially convertible rupee trades weaker at 61.47/48 per dollar versus its previous close of 61.3950/4050, tracking weakness in Asian currencies.
-Fall in shares also hurts.
+The Indian rupee at 63.73/74 per dollar versus its previous close of 63.80/81, tracking gains in the domestic share market.

 GOVERNMENT BONDS